 Whether or not you want to, like Cucinelli, bring your life purpose to your work, I think you will find his work-life approach inspiring.

 After his father began working in a cement factory, a 16-year old Cuccinelli watched him change.
 As he told the New Yorker, “They didn’t beat him, but still they treated him like a slave.”
 Deeply affected by this experience, Cuccinelli has made treating workers fairly central to his business model.
 He has famously said, “The objective of my life has been to give work a moral and economic dignity.“

 And a recent story about him in Vanity Fair began like this…

 Brunello Cucinelli is the kind of boss who, were his factory in the U.S., would mandate that his workers take in a matinee of Hamilton—on the company dime.

 How to find and live your own life purpose

 Even without early influences and inspiration, we always know what we love and what we care about.
 To use your values in your work, ask yourself this series of questions:

-- What do I believe in (what are my values),
+- What do I believe in and care a lot about,

-- How can I use them in the service of others, and
+- How can I use it to help or benefit others, and

 This is my life’s goal–to look after the soul. ~ Brunello Cucinelli